MicrosoftDocs/customer-voice/cv-docs/custom-footer-thank-you.md

 # Customize footer text and thank-you message

 Footer text is displayed at the bottom of every page in a survey.
-A thank-you message is displayed to respondents after they submit a survey.<!--Suggested.--> Default content is available for both the footer text and thank-you message; however, you can add your own content to customize them in accordance with your requirements.
+A thank-you message is displayed to respondents after they submit a survey.
+Default content is available for both the footer text and thank-you message; however, you can add your own content to customize them in accordance with your requirements.

 You can add formatting to the footer text and thank-you message by changing their font style, font size, and color.
 You can also add a link to the message by selecting **Link** on the formatting toolbar and then adding the link through the link editor.
 More information: [Format text in a survey](survey-text-format.md)